nikfrank/chess-164/README.md

 so they can see their newly joined game!

-now if our users could only create a game, we'd have a fully functional online chess app
+now if our users could only create a game, we'd have a fully functional online chess app.

+Also, as an exercise, let's indicate to the user somehow whose turn it will be when they join the game (be creative!)